-With the support of the Carnegie Corporation of New York, CISS has instituted ‘Project Q: Peace and Security in a Quantum Age’, which is composed of four research and policy areas corresponding to four annual symposia that will be distributed through multiple media:
+With the support of the Carnegie Corporation of New York, CISS has instituted ‘Project Q: Peace and Security in a Quantum Age’, which is composed of research and policy areas corresponding to annual symposia that are distributed through multiple media:

 - Q1 examines how sensitive, relative, and dependent the global events driving world politics are upon observational, theoretical, and practical interventions

 - Q2 asks why the radical disjunctures of WWI, WWII and quantum theory changed everything but, pace Einstein, our way of thinking about international peace and security

 - Q3 investigates the most recent developments in quantum mind, matter and metaphysics that are converging into a quantum moment